 All biometrics collection services in Canada and the U.S. are suspended until further notice, and some Visa Application Centres (VACs) outside of Canada are temporarily closed.
 If you haven't been able to give your biometrics due to a service disruption, IRCC is giving applicants an extension until the biometrics collection sites reopen — you do not need to request a new Biometrics Instruction Letter.

 Some visa application centres (VACs) are starting to reopen, so be sure check the VAC website closest to you so you can book an appointment to give biometrics as soon as you're able.

 Find out more on giving biometrics.

-I am a new student starting in September and my courses are all online.
+I am a new student starting in January and my courses are all online.
 If I am unable to travel Canada due to travel restrictions, can I start my program online from outside of Canada?